-VCC cheers for the 4th, 5th, 6th, and 7th grade Vikings football teams.
-We split our squad into four teams then assign each squad to cheer at one grade-level game each weekend.
+VCC cheers for the 4th, 5th, 6th, 7th and 8th grade Vikings football teams.
+We split our squad into five teams then assign each squad to cheer at one grade-level game each weekend.
 For this, we use a rotation schedule, so each week the grade that each squad cheers for changes to allow our cheerleaders to experience cheering for different football teams.
 Since we cheer on a rotation schedule, we unfortunately cannot place our cheerleaders to cheer only for siblings/family members games.

 To be eligible to cheer with VCC, all interested participants must be at least 6 years of age as of August 31st.
 The sideline team for VCC is no-cut, so we welcome all who are interested.
 Throughout the season, we expect that our cheerleaders demonstrate extreme dedication and positive attitudes working towards uplifting each other and their community.
 Please click the Costs button below for additional information on sideline season costs.
 You may also click the Upcoming Events button for information on possible upcoming games.

 COMPETITION SEASON INFORMATION

 Each year as the sideline season begins, Vikings Community Cheerleading also starts preparation for our competition season.
 Practices begin in mid-May with a summer break at the end of June through the end of July, then we resume in July and continue our season through March of the following year.
 We participate in